Finding a home at Cam Nam Island

 Learning as much as possible about Cam Nam Island

 We had to learn as much as possible about the island in a short period of time.
 We visited local businesses, such as restaurants, bars, shops and craft shops, and even a primary school.
 Cam Nam clearly classifies as an off-the-beaten path destination (disclaimer: I visited in 2011, I don’t know what the situation is now), as it is nothing like the tourist attraction that is Hoi An Old Town.

-There are a few bars and restaurants, of which the Sleepy Gecko became our address for a night out.
+There were a few bars and restaurants, of which the Sleepy Gecko became our address for a night out.
 We also enjoyed our visits to the Lighthouse Restaurant, which is owned by a Dutch guy.

 The major income of Cam Nam Island isn’t the tourism industry like it is of Hoi An, but the fishing industry.
 However, we also visited some companies that were part of the wood industry, or places that were into basket making.

 I loved everything about Cam Nam Island: its people, the nature, the peacefulness… Yet, there was one thing that bothered us during our stay.
 Obviously, our trip took place during the raining season.
 Rain itself doesn’t have to be that bad.
 It does get much worse when giant beetles take over the place and fall like bombs out of the sky.
 Quite literally.